twbs/bootstrap/docs/getting-started/third-party-support.md

           box-sizing: content-box;
 }

-/* Option 1B: Override a single element's box model by using a Bootstrap Less mixin */ .element {
+/* Option 1B: Override a single element's box model by using a Bootstrap Sass mixin */ .element {
   .box-sizing(content-box);
 }